antmicro/ros2-camera-node/README.md

 Copyright (c) 2022-2023 [Antmicro](https://www.antmicro.com)

-`CameraNode` is a ROS 2 node that allows to stream frames from V4L2 cameras.
+`CameraNode` is a ROS 2 node for streaming frames from V4L2 cameras.
 It provides parameters to manipulate camera properties and exposes a service to query and modify available properties.

 ## CameraNode parameters